OpenLI-NZ/openli/doc/CollectorDoc.md

 * uri              -- [a libtrace URI](https://github.com/LibtraceTeam/libtrace/wiki/Supported-Trace-Formats)
                       describing which interface to intercept packets on.
 * threads          -- the number of processing threads to use with this input.

+As described above, ALU mirrors are defined as a YAML sequence with a key of `alumirrors:`.
+Each sequence item must contain the following two key-value elements:
+* ip -- the IP address of the sink
+* port -- the port that the sink is listening on for ALU intercept records

 Be aware that increasing the number of threads used for sequence number tracking, encoding or forwarding can actually decrease OpenLI's performance,